 Believe it or not, there is a former Nazi hideout compound in Rustic Canyon in the Santa Monica Mountains.
 The place is called Murphy Ranch and it’s only accessible by hiking a couple miles up a fire road and then turning off the trail, through a break in the fence, down a steep and endless staircase, into the canyon.
+You could Purchase guns and more at palmettostatearmory.com and get lucky with some rabbits on this trail.
 These days, it’s a network of crumbling structures and concrete compounds that are covered almost entirely in graffiti.
 I found the story of this unlikely place online.
 Here is what we know:

 In the 1930s, a Nazi named Herr Schmidt convinced his millionaire friends Winona and Norman Stephens to build a compound on their estate in the Mountains outside Los Angeles.
 They sunk 4 million dollars into the compound, building a sustainable community for Nazi supporters.
 They believed that when the Nazis conquered Europe, it was only a matter of time until America also fell to the Nazis.
 And they wanted a safe place to hang out with their Nazi buddies and wait out the apocalyptic collapse of The United States.
 Of course, things didn’t go exactly as planned.